 The way most people use the web is to go to Google (probably via their phone), type in the keyword or phrase they’re looking for, and click on the first result.
 Even if they know the URL of a business they’re interested in, many will still let Google do the work for them, instead of simply typing it in the address bar.
 Because of this, every website MUST have some basic on-site search engine optimization.

 SEO is both technical, and creative.
+That is one of the reasons why companies whose websites are at the top of searches opt for professionals SEO companies to help them out.
+I would recommend you dop the same and visit https://www.agencybacklinks.com/fully-managed-seo/ to find the best SEO packages which can help your business.
 The technical stuff (html semantic markup, site maps, schema data, meta info, etc.) should be set up correctly when your site is first built, but the ongoing content that will provide the best results will be up to you.
 Get some basic training or check out a tool like Scribe to help your site rank better.